 A speaker, projector, and microphone for presentations or large rooms/audiences

 Whiteboard/smartboard, projector for writing workshops

 Middlesex County and London, ON.
 Writers’ Union Member.
 Author of books for grades K - middle grade. $250 for one session, $450 for two sessions, $650 for three sessions, $800 for four (a full day).
-(Each session is approximately 1 hour and for younger grades, two 30 minute sessions = a single session fee.
+Each session is approximately 1 hour and for younger grades, two 30 minute sessions = a single session fee.

-Casey is the author of the middle grade mystery series, Howard Wallace, P.I.
-She is a library branch assistant experienced in running programs for both elementary and high-school-aged students.
+Besides being the author of a range of stories for children, Casey is a library branch assistant experienced in running programs for both elementary and high-school-aged students.
 Casey aims to entertain and inform while leaving her audience excited about creating their own stories.